 Mildred Faintly

-Mildred Faintly is a transgender woman; Her translation of Else Lasker-Schüler’s first book of poetry, Styx, is being brought out this spring by Ben Yehuda Books, and her translation of the Ancient Egyptian tale, “The Case of Horus vs. Seth” by Daniel 13.
+Mildred Faintly received a doctorate in Classics from Brown, taught Classics and History of Religions at Haifa University, and is presently a contributor to the Jewish Women’s Archive.
+Her translation of Else Lasker-Schüler’s first book of poetry, Styx is now available from the publisher Ben Yehuda Books, and from Amazon; her translation of the Ancient Egyptian tale, The Case of Horus vs. Seth, magnificently illustrated by Phil Blank, has been published by Daniel 13.

-Her life project is to provide accessible, elegant, literary translations of the most poetry written by women world-wide.
+Her life project is to provide accessible, elegant, literary translations of the most important poetry written by women world-wide.
 This will include:

 collections of folk poetry with significant content of undisputed female authorship: